The Pelvic Clock can be seen as an ode to what effective stretching and strengthening exercises can do for your body.

 Does the Pelvic Clock Work?

-The reviews and case studies from using the Pelvic Clock suggest it definitely helps to stretch and strengthen the pelvis.
+The reviews and case studies from using the Pelvic Clock suggest it definitely helps to stretch and strengthen the muscles around the hips and lower back.
 If your back pain is a result of poor hip flexibility or an unstable pelvic floor, then the Pelvic Clock would likely work to help reduce pain and improve movement.

 The tool is an enhancement of the pelvic clock exercise, which has become very common in Pilates and Physical Therapy classes.